Monday, 28 March 2022

 Photo shared by MareeJoy1972 on Ancestry.com

-John Herbert McCann (my paternal 3rd cousin 2x removed), brother to both Alma Grace and Charles Leslie McCann mentioned earlier; married Violet Matilda Vidler in 1933.
+John Herbert McCann (my paternal 3rd cousin 2x removed), brother to both Alma Grace and Charles Leslie McCann mentioned earlier, married Violet Matilda Vidler in 1933.

 They married in Lismore, New South Wales, when John was 28 years old and Violet was 23.
+They remained married for 49 years, until John passed away in 1982.

 I noticed Violet's wedding dress has puffs at the top of her long sleeves, and she does not appear to be wearing white stockings which seemed to be the usual choice for bride's wedding outfit at that time.
 Her bridal bouquet is simply gorgeous.